newrelic/developer-website/CONTRIBUTING.md

 4. Start the process of updating the terms.

-### Developer terms in New Relic One
+### Developer terms in New Relic

-The developer terms can be accepted in [New Relic One](https://one.newrelic.com) in the Developer Center which is accessible when a user clicks on
+The developer terms can be accepted in [New Relic](https://one.newrelic.com) in the Developer Center which is accessible when a user clicks on
 `Build your own app`.

 - The Developer Center functionality is located in an internal Github Enterprise repository:  `wanda/developer-center`.